ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.md

-QiStreamBehaviors dictate how data read operations will be performed.
-For example, QiStreamBehavior defines whether or not interpolation and\or extrapolation will be applied when the index of a read operation falls between, before or after stream data.
+QiStreamBehavior dictates how data read operations will be performed by defining whether or not interpolation and\or extrapolation will be applied when the index of a read operation falls between, before or after stream data.
 QiStreamBehavior is an object that the user defines and includes in the definition of a stream (similar to how a QiType is defined for a QiStream).
+Note that if you do not assign a specific Stream Behavior object to a stream, it will assume the default behavior which is *Mode* = *Continuous* (with no overrides) and a *QiStreamExtrapolation* = *All*.

+The following table defines QiStreamBehavior objects:

 |Object|Type|Details|
 |---|---|---|